bfix/bitbank-relay/configurator/README.md

 * **addr** is the first address withn an account (index 0).
 This value is used to verify a coin setup at start-up.

+* **explorer** defines the URL pattern for viewing an address with a blockchain explorer.

+* **accountLimit** defines how much funds (in fiat currency) an address can hold (accumulate), before it is automatically closed.

+* **blockchain** specifies the name of the blockchain handler that is used to manage/query address balances for the coin.

 ## Semi-automatic configuration